Home » Blogs » Stock Market 1O1 » Security Market Line: Relation Between Return and Risk

 Must read: Fundamental Analysis Tools

-Here are some assumptions of SML:
+Here are some assumptions of Security Market Line:

 • Every investor in the market accepts the prevailing prices and cannot influence the pricing of securities.